SCHOOL OFFER – SEND INFORMATION REPORT

 All teaching staff are trained in “Protective Behaviours”- a safety awareness and resilience building programme which helps children and adults to recognise any situation where they feel worried or unsafe, such as feeling stressed, bullied or threatened and explores practical ways to keep safe.
 All staff are trained in how to support children’s Social and Emotional development.

-Teaching staff have been trained in providing “A Dyslexia Friendly Classroom”
+Teaching staff have been trained in providing “A Dyslexia Friendly Classroom” and an “Autism Friendly Classroom”.

 - ADHD in the classroom